 2.2 Solubility Study of drugs in different lipids

-The drug's solubility in a range of lipids was assessed in order to identify the lipid with the greatest potential for aceclofenac.
+The drug's solubility in a range of lipids was assessed to identify the lipid with the greatest potential for aceclofenac.
 A fixed weight (100 mg) of fat was melted in a glass vial.
 The vial's medication content was progressively increased.
 The mixture stated before was heated over the lipid's melting point.
 A translucent solution, which acts as the experiment's endpoint, indicates that the medication has been dissolved into the melting lipid.

 2.3 FTIR for Compatibility study